Bjxrnn/ES-Trades/README.md

 ![plot](images/settings.png)

-## How to use:
+# How to use:
-1] Star and clone the repository to your machine.
+1) Star and clone the repository to your machine.
-2] Run the command pip install -r requirements.txt
+2) Run the command "pip install -r requirements.txt"
-3] Once all the dependencies have been installed, run the command "flask run" 4] This should start a local server and you can access it on your browser.
+3) Once all the dependencies have been installed, run the command "flask run"
+4) This should start a local server and you can access it on your browser.